-Facing the pressure of economic sanctions imposed by Western countries, then civilian aviation market has experienced reduced business volume, due to dropping demand from domestic airlines.
-Against this background the military aviation market took center stage at the airshow at Zhukhovsky near Moscow, .
-Despite the absence of new military aircraft, n manufacturers unveiled a number of new systems and capabilities at the airshow, positioned as the largest aerospace event of the Eastern bloc.
+Facing the pressure of economic sanctions imposed by Western countries, the Russian civilian aviation market has experienced reduced business volume, due to dropping demand from domestic airlines.
+Against this background the military aviation market took center stage at the MAKS 2015 airshow at Zhukhovsky near Moscow, Russia.
+Despite the absence of new military aircraft, Russian manufacturers unveiled a number of new systems and capabilities at the airshow, positioned as the largest aerospace event of the Eastern bloc.

-Some of the new Russian aircraft – theand the have yet to reach operational service, but are already attracting customer attention.
-Traditional platforms, such as the Su-27 and the -29, remain the hottest sales items in the Russian inventory, although they are all based on 1980s technology – developed by the old-school Soviet designers in the last years of the Communist USSR.
+Some of the new Russian aircraft – the MiG-35 and the T-50 have yet to reach operational service, but are already attracting customer attention.
+Traditional platforms, such as the Su-27 and the MiG-29, remain the hottest sales items in the Russian inventory, although they are all based on 1980s technology – developed by the old-school Soviet designers in the last years of the Communist USSR.

 Surprisingly, these old designs are facing the same opponents they had thirty years ago – the F-16s, F-15s and F-18s.
 Although Russia has lagged behind in the past two decades – as the USA developed and fielded the fifth-generation F-22 Raptor – Russia is now nearing the operational introduction of the T-50, one or two years after the second fifth-generation U.S. fighter (F-35) is reaching initial operational capability.